cockroachdb/docs/cockroachcloud/cloud-api.md

 ## Set the maximum spend limit of a Serverless cluster

 To set the maximum spend limit for a Serverless cluster, send a `PUT` request to the `/v1/clusters/{clusterId}/spend-limit` endpoint.
-The service account associated with the secret key must have `ADMIN` or `EDIT` permissions to retrieve information about an organization's clusters.
+The service account associated with the secret key must have `ADMIN` or `EDIT` permission to retrieve information about an organization's clusters.

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>